 The Family Educational Rights and Privacy Act (FERPA)

 FERPA affords students certain rights with respect to their education records.
-These rights include:
+To learn more about these rights, please read our FERPA policy.

 FERPA Proxy Request Form